oils-for-unix/oils/README-native.txt

 oil-native
 ==========

-This preview release contains a shell PARSER in C++, not a working shell!
+This is a preview of Oil's translation to C++, not a working shell!

 Visit http://www.oilshell.org/releases.html and download oil-$VERSION.tar.{gz,xz} to get a working Oil shell.